euroadams/utility-engine/README.md

 ```

 :point_right: **Change Masking/Cloaking Cipher Length** :
-To to change the masking cipher length, we simply pass the desired length to the `$maskLen` parameter
+To change the masking cipher length, we simply pass the desired length to the `$maskLen` parameter

 ```php